Clarifai/clarifai-ios/README.md

 ## Installation
 ### CocoaPods
-The client will be up on Cocoapods soon.
-For now, download the repo and add the following to your Podfile to locally install it into your project:
+Clarifai api client can be easily installed with cocoapods.
+For more details on setting up cocoapods see [here](https://cocoapods.org).
+To integrate Clarifai into your project, simply add the following to your podfile:

 ```
 pod 'Clarifai'